 An aspirin a day?

 Taking a low dose (75mg) of aspirin a day for five years may reduce your risk of bowel cancer, but the risk of gastric bleeding is thought to outweigh the potential benefits.
 The jury is still out on this one.
 Likewise, there is no robust evidence yet that statins or hormone replacement therapy prevent bowel cancer.
-In a breakthrough announced a few weeks ago, it is hoped “genetic signatures” found in bowel cancer cells will soon help identify the best treatments for those with the condition, according to international research led by Queen’s University Belfast.
+In a recent breakthrough, it is hoped “genetic signatures” found in bowel cancer cells will soon help identify the best treatments for those with the condition, according to international research led by Queen’s University Belfast.

 Anyone at greater-than-average risk of bowel cancer (positive family history, ulcerative colitis or Crohn’s disease) should be advised about whether and when to have screening with colonoscopy.